 Most spring cleaning service sessions include the following cleaning tasks:

-- Disinfect and wipe down all surfaces (tables, countertops, appliances, furniture, chairs).
+- Wipe down all surfaces (tables, countertops, appliances, furniture, chairs).

 - Clean window sills.

 - Dust light fixtures, picture frames, molding and knickknacks.

 - Clean doorknobs and drawer handles throughout the home.

 - Scrub the bathtub, shower, sink basins and of course the toilet.

 - Change bed linens (if requested) and more – custom cleaning plans are available!